 ATTACK OF THE KILLER TOMATOES! (d.
 John De Bello, USA / 1978)

-Here for one fact only, the awe-inspiring opening lyric: “I know I’m going to miss her / A tomato ate my sister.”
+Here for one nugget only, the awe-inspiring opening lyric: “I know I’m going to miss her / A tomato ate my sister.”
 The rest of the salad is harder to digest…

 BILLY THE KID AND THE GREEN BAIZE VAMPIRE (d.
 Alan Clarke, UK / 1987)